-Bishop Boland also encouraged dioceses to mark the national day by remembering the men and women of the sea in homilies and by including special petitions during Mass.
-When Mass is celebrated on May 22, the text for the Votive Mass of the Blessed Virgin Mary, Star of the Sea, is encouraged.
-The local AOS chaplaincies are encouraged to commemorate the National Day according to their pastoral realities.
+Bishop J. Kevin Boland, bishop emeritus of Savannah,Georgia, and Apostleship of the Sea (AOS) promoter, is encouraging dioceses tomark the national day by remembering the men and women of the sea in homiliesand by including special petitions during Mass.
+When Mass is celebrated on May22, the text for the Votive Mass of the Blessed Virgin Mary, Star of the Sea,is also encouraged.

 Norma Montenegro Flynn